csb324/eleventy-obsidian-ninareth/notes/Inventory/Group Inventory.md

 Metals to each member of [[The Unforged Few|Our-Party]] as "Heroes of [[Jalantar]]"

+### Clothes
 One formal outfit each
+A generic uniform each
+Plain clothes each

 [[Kith and Kin]]
 Carried by [[Freya]]